Have One on Me: Critical response

 As with Newsom's other studio albums, Have One on Me has received criticism and mixed to negative reviews.
-Slant Magazines Matthew Cole rated it 2 stars out of 5.
+Slant Magazine's Matthew Cole rated it two stars out of five.
 Cole said it was "remarkable how little narrative arc develops either within or between songs," and that most of the album plays out with "moments of inspired performance scattered haphazardly throughout tracks that just don't feel like they've been thought through."
 He went on to call the record "a strange, and strangely pretentious mess: an album pitted deep in the psychic world of stories that nonetheless can't figure out when it should begin, when it should end, or which parts are even worth the audience's attention."
 Matthew Fiander of PopMatters gave the album 4 out of 10 points and described the songs as "formless", although he recognized that there were standout tracks, and some of them came at least close of others songs by Newsom such as "Only Skin".
-He also expressed disappointment, commenting that "it’s too bad really, that Have One on Me is so overdone because there’s a decent album hidden somewhere in there.
-It’s an album the Newsom we saw in 2006 would have found, formed, and made shine".
+He also expressed disappointment, commenting that "it's too bad really, that Have One on Me is so overdone because there's a decent album hidden somewhere in there.
+It's an album the Newsom we saw in 2006 would have found, formed, and made shine".
 In contrast, Zach Schonfeld of the same website has been more positive towards the album while reviewing one of her concerts, describing it as "the closest Newsom will come to a Blood on the Tracks — a confessional opus, straight from the gut."

 Accolades

 Track listing

-The track listing was leaked in January, but it was only officially announced by Drag City and reported by other vehicles in February.
 All songs written by Joanna Newsom.